When an employee suffers an injury or contracts an illness at work, the hope is that a full and quick recovery is possible. Often, that happens.

 In Ohio, those who receive permanent total disability benefits may also be eligible to receive compensation from the Disabled Workers’ Relief Fund (DWRF).
 The state should automatically review each case and apply these benefits if necessary.
 The DWRF provides additional income for those whose PTD payment amounts fall below the cost of living.
 This helps ensure that permanently disabled workers are not negatively affected by inflation as time goes by.
 While an injured worker need not apply for these benefits, it is possible to appeal the decision of the commission if it determines a worker is not eligible.

 Can I Work at All If I Receive Permanent Total Disability Benefits?

-In general, a worker cannot work if he or she receives PTD benefits.
-The benefits are awarded based on the fact that the injured employee is incapable of sustaining a job.
-There are a few exceptions, however.
-Sporadic odd jobs can be permissible.
-Also, those who have suffered one of the automatic PTDs may be permitted to work and still obtain benefits.
+A worker cannot work if he or she receives PTD benefits.
+The benefits are awarded because the injured employee is incapable of sustaining a job.
+Exception is made for those who have suffered one of the automatic "statutory" PTDs: they are permitted to work and still obtain benefits.
 Every situation is unique, however, and an experienced Ohio workers’ compensation attorney can help injured workers understand their rights and options to obtain maximum compensation.

-If you or someone you love has suffered a serious injury at work, the dedicated attorneys at Monast Law Office may be able to help.
-Call our Upper Arlington office today to speak with a member of our team and schedule a free, no-obligation consultation.
+If you or someone you love has suffered a serious injury at work, the dedicated attorneys at Monast Law Office may help.
+Call our Upper Arlington workers' compensation law office today to speak with a member of our team and schedule a free, no-obligation consultation.